-- 1. Miami-Dade and Broward Counties require all buildings to be considered to be in Exposure Category "C", unless Exposure Category "D" applies per ASCE 7 Section 26.7 and the wind speed was increased to maintain current design pressures. - 2.
+- 1. Miami-Dade and Broward Counties require all buildings to be considered to be in Exposure Category "C" and the wind speed was increased to maintain current design pressures. - 2.
 ASCE 7-10 and proposed 2010 FBC requires all water surfaces, including hurricane prone regions to be considered Surface Roughness "D". - 3.
-FBC (2007) 1609.4.3 required roof to wall and roof sheathing connections to be increased by 20% for buildings located within 600 ft. of inland bodies of water with a fetch or width of one mile or more to compensate for the lack of an Exposure "D" Category, which is now unnecessary due to reinstatement of Exposure Category "D".
+FBC (2007) 1609.4.3 required roof to wall and roof sheathing connections to be increased by 20% for buildings located within 600 ft. of inland bodies of water with a fetch or width of one mile or more.